Ivan Turgenev: Life

 When Turgenev was a child, a family serf had read to him verses from the Rossiad of Mikhail Kheraskov, a celebrated poet of the 18th century.
 Turgenev's early attempts in literature, poems, and sketches gave indications of genius and were favorably spoken of by Vissarion Belinsky, then the leading Russian literary critic.
 During the latter part of his life, Turgenev did not reside much in Russia: he lived either at Baden-Baden or Paris, often in proximity to the family of the celebrated opera singer Pauline Viardot, with whom he had a lifelong affair.

 Turgenev never married, but he had some affairs with his family's serfs, one of which resulted in the birth of his illegitimate daughter, Paulinette.
 He was tall and broad-shouldered, but was timid, restrained, and soft-spoken.
 When Turgenev was 19, while traveling on a steamboat in Germany, the boat caught fire.
 According to rumours by Turgenev's enemies, he reacted in a cowardly manner.
 He denied such accounts, but these rumours circulated in Russia and followed him for his entire career, providing the basis for his story "A Fire at Sea".
 His closest literary friend was Gustave Flaubert, with whom he shared similar social and aesthetic ideas.
 Both rejected extremist right and left political views, and carried a nonjudgmental, although rather pessimistic, view of the world.
 His relations with Leo Tolstoy and Fyodor Dostoyevsky were often strained, as the two were, for various reasons, dismayed by Turgenev's seeming preference for Western Europe.

 Turgenev received an honorary doctorate from the University of Oxford in 1879.

 Unlike Tolstoy and Dostoyevsky, Turgenev lacked religious motives in his writings, representing the more social aspect to the reform movement.
 He was considered to be an agnostic.
 Tolstoy, more than Dostoyevsky, at first anyway, rather despised Turgenev.
 While traveling together in Paris, Tolstoy wrote in his diary, "Turgenev is a bore."
 His rocky friendship with Tolstoy in 1861 wrought such animosity that Tolstoy challenged Turgenev to a duel, afterwards apologizing.
 The two did not speak for 17 years, but never broke family ties.
+In 1878 Tolstoy wrote a letter to Turgenev, asking for his forgiveness and offering to renew their friendship.
+In that same letter Tolstoy also acknowledged Turgenev's role in Tolstoy's literary fame.

 Dostoyevsky parodies Turgenev in his novel The Devils (1872) through the character of the vain novelist Karmazinov, who is anxious to ingratiate himself with the radical youth.
 However, in 1880, Dostoevsky's Pushkin Speech at the unveiling of the Alexander Pushkin monument brought about a reconciliation of sorts with Turgenev, who, like many in the audience, was moved to tears by his rival's eloquent tribute to the Russian spirit.

 Turgenev occasionally visited England, and in 1879 the honorary degree of Doctor of Civil Law was conferred upon him by the University of Oxford.

+In 1878 Turgenev was a vice-chairman of the literary congress in Paris, next to Hugo.